businesstek/AndroRAT/README.md

 #Changelog:

--min SDK required: 17;

--RAT is binded inside another application;

--fixed camera and phototaker problems;
+-fixed camera and phototaker problems

--now application it's not killed by android;

--fixed problems on boot, it's not shows any errors;

--minor improvements;
+-added lib to project for quicker android build